hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 URI strings are not be encoded.
 This is what most clients expect, as clients normally encode URIs before issuing a request to retrieve the content.

 The units for a string parameter that is a URI should be `null`.
 The units value here should not be used to try and describe the contents behind the URIs.
-That is too complex to be uniformly handled by this simple units indicator.
+URI content is likely too variable to be uniformly handled by this simple units indicator.

 Example:
 ```